 Vipshop Holdings Limited is a holding company with no material operations of its own.
 We conduct our operations primarily through our wholly-owned subsidiaries and our consolidated affiliated entities in China.
 As a result, our ability to pay dividends depends upon dividends paid by our wholly-owned subsidiaries.
 If our wholly-owned subsidiaries or any newly formed subsidiaries incur debt on their own behalf in the future, the instruments governing their debt may restrict their ability to pay dividends to us.
 In addition, our wholly-owned subsidiaries are permitted to pay dividends to us only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 Under PRC law, each of our wholly-owned PRC subsidiaries and our consolidated affiliated entities is required to set aside at least 10% of its after-tax profits each year, if any, to fund a statutory reserve until such reserve reaches 50% of its registered capital.
 Although the statutory reserves can be used, among other ways, to increase the registered capital and eliminate future losses in excess of retained earnings of the respective companies, the reserve funds are not distributable as cash dividends except in the event of liquidation.
-As of December 31, 2016, we set aside general reserve of RMB84.9 million (US\$12.2 million).
+We set aside general reserve of RMB234.4 million, RMB84.9 million, and RMB95.6 million (US\$14.7 million) to general reserve during the years ended December 31, 2015, 2016, and 2017, respectively.